spxbhuhb/adaptive/doc/adat/immutable-adat-classes.md

 > [!NOTE]
 >
 > As of now, copy store **DOES NOT** support nested instances stored in lists, maps and sets.
-> I'll add that in the near future as well.
 >

 ```kotlin